-BUT!
-There are things you can do to get the most out of your recipe and avoid the biggest DIY spoilers.
-Here are some general guidelines for recipe storage and shelf life for oils, balms and other beauty potions.
+But there are a few things you can do to make your DIY recipes last and avoid the biggest spoilers.
+Here are some general guidelines for recipe storage and shelf life for oils, balms, and other beauty potions.

 The two most common reasons a recipe goes bad are 1) mold or bacteria starts to grow (ew) and 2) the deterioration of an ingredient that goes bad or rancid.
 One or both problems can occur.
 These storage rules will help you avoid the biggest reasons a recipe goes bad and make your DIY recipes last as long as possible.

-Oxygen and heat: Keep your recipes in airtight containers in a cool, dry spot.
+Keep your recipes in airtight containers in a cool, dry spot.
 Refrigerating recipes can also extend the shelf life of some oils.
 This is true for your store-bought elixirs as well.
 The fridge is your friend!

-Bacteria: Make sure your equipment, counters and hands are sanitized before starting a recipe project.
+Make sure your equipment, counters, and hands are sanitized before starting a recipe project.
 Then do your best to keep your fingers out of the container.
 Use a clean spoon or scoop to dispense the product and then wash that after each use to avoid contamination.

-Moisture: Make sure your containers are clean and completely dry before storing recipes.
+Make sure your containers are clean and completely dry before storing products.
 Then keep water out of finished recipes—often a challenge in the bathroom, I know.
 Storing your products in pumps or spray bottles makes this easier.
-(Rail19 is a source we love and use often for pretty containers.)
+Rail19 is a source we love and use often for pretty containers.